9 Wellness Activities to Try in Galveston

 1. World-Class Spas

-After watching a Galveston sunrise over the Gulf of Mexico, there is no better way to kick-start your day than with a relaxing trip to any of the island's world-class spas, offering a unique array of Asian and European massages, body scrubs, wraps, hydrotherapy baths and more.
+After watching a Galveston sunrise over the Gulf, there is no better way to kick-start your day than with a relaxing trip to any of the island's world-class spas, offering a unique array of Asian and European massages, body scrubs, wraps, hydrotherapy baths and more.
 To experience Galveston like Jennifer Lopez did while filming an episode of American Idol, visit Spa San Luis at The San Luis Resort, which offers a signature Shirodhara Therapy Massage – an ancient Ayurvedic ritual.
 For an equally luxurious experience, visit Grand Galvez Spa, known for its tranquil relaxation room and Eucalyptus steam rooms.
 And, for a unique experience, visit the Moody Gardens Hotel, which is home to a world-class adult spa as well as the Secret Garden Teen Spa.

 3. Get Active on the Seawall